dominictarr/organisation/code_of_conduct.md

 ## last note

-This document is mandatory when you create a public event, but what I really dream of is that we won't need it one day, and I'm sure this conference will draw the kind of people that does not need to read such a document to act accordingly.
+This document is mandatory when you create a public event, but what I really dream that we won't need it one day, and I'm sure this conference will draw the kind of people that does not need to read such a document to act accordingly.